Passes

 ¶

-Inlines ibis.sblock
+Inlines kanagawa.sblock

 operations as MLIR blocks

-Inlines ibis.sblock
+Inlines kanagawa.sblock

 operations, by creating MLIR blocks and cf